abaxi/optml_mobicom19/README.md

-# Placeholder for code for OptML channel prediction framework

-### Code to build an NNDE based on application specific parameters

-### Code for solving optimization for estimating channel parameters
+Basic code to build an NNDE based on application specific parameters.
+This should provide a good starting point for more refined versions. "build_nnde.py" is not user friendly right now, but has some comments explaining each parameter.
+I will refine the code in this repo as I find the time.